sobhanatar/idempotent/README.md

 ### IdempotentHeader

-`IdempotentHeader` makes an idempotent key/hash based on the entity's `fields` and `headers` and put it in the header of request.
+`IdempotentHeader` makes an idempotent key/hash based on the entity's configurations and put it in the header of request.
 The assumption in this middleware is that the developer will remain responsible for the logic of using the idempotent header.